For the college bridge program, click here

 ONE MONTH BEFORE YOUR FIRST CLASS:

 Once you have a good idea about the number of students, you can request supplies by clicking the button below.

 Upon receipt of your order, you will be sent the following items:

 - Bidding in the 21st Century Teacher Manual; Qty (1) for the teacher

 - Bidding in the 21st Century Book; Qty (1) for each student

-- Bidding in the 21st Century Playing Cards; Qty (1) for every table or every four students
+- Bidding in the 21st Century Playing Cards; Qty (1) for every table, or 4 students

 Use of Teacher Manual/Books